danrmunic/ImagePlotter/README.md

 We want to make a two and a half degree of freedom robot capable of drawing any image on a piece of paper from an uploaded image on our PC.
 The code will turn an image into a series of vectors that our system will draw.
 The system will be using a radial and angular coordinate system.
 The device will be intended as a fun activity for casual users.

+The device will use a rotating base with two motors mounted on top.
+One motor will spin a wheel to create rotational motion.
+Another motor will create linear motion that will move the pen linearly alongside a threaded shaft.
+The shaft will be parallel to each other and will be connected with bearings and the pen mount.
+This setup will allow the pen to mark up the entire page.
+We will be using a solenoid actuator and MOSFET to connect to the pen, and the solenoid will lift and lower the pen.
+Our complete setup will utilize a signal microcontroller taking commands from a PC.
+Our Patterson Gearmotors will require a larger voltage supply than our microcontroller can support, so we will be using the motor drivers with two H-bridges to control to control our motors in the project.

 ## Hardware Design Overview